chrisahart/chrisahart.github.io/_posts/2023-08-10-majestic_wines-red.md

 Villa Maria Reserve  |4.0|17.99|Hawke's Bay|New Zealand

 This table contains all wines with a Vivino rating above 4.0 and a price below £20, representing the greatest value.
 Wines are shown in price ascending order, grouped by country of descening number of wines.
 A [.csv file](https://github.com/chrisahart/vivino-majestic/blob/main/analysis/data/wine_red/wines_rating-above-4.0_price-below-20.csv) is available in the Github repository.
 This data indicates that Vivino users have a preference for smooth, low acidity, reasonably sweet fruit forward wines.

+From looking at other wine styles on Majestic wines, there is an extremely limited selection of desert or fortified wines.
+There are also only 2 orange wines, and very few sparkling wines that are not Champagne.
+For example Majestic wines sell no sekt, and only 10 Cremant with none scoring over 4 on Vivino.
+As such, I am unlikely to perform this analysis for any other wine style on Majestic Wines.